 - Keep weeds out!
 Weeds are bad for your garden because they compete with the plants you are trying to grow for the nutrients in the soil.

-Do you have any advice, tips or hints about gardening that we’ve not mentioned?
+Do you have any advice, tips or hints about gardening could help our readers?
 Share them here in the comments section below!